An alternative study about the geometry and the first law of thermodynamics for AdS Lovelock gravity, using the definition of conserved charges: Introduction

-By observing Eq.(\ref{FirstLawBH1}) one can notice the absence of the \textit{work} term, $-P\delta v$.
-Obviously, to do that definitions for pressure and volume are necessary.
-There are several different approximations to introduce $V$ and $P$ in the thermodynamics, but there is a general agreement that to avoid inconsistences it is necessary promoting the mass parameter, $M$ in Eq.(\ref{FirstLawBH1}), from the energy of the system to its enthalpy, $H$, such as the first law of \textit{black hole} thermodynamics adopt the form
+One can notice in Eq.(\ref{FirstLawBH1}) the lack of the \textit{work} term, $-P\delta v$.
+Obviously, to include such a term requires to introduce definitions for both pressure and volume.
+This has been done in many different ways, but there is a general agreement that it is necessary to promote the mass parameter, $M$ in Eq.(\ref{FirstLawBH1}), from the energy of the system to its enthalpy, $H$, such as the first law of \textit{black hole} thermodynamics adopt the form

 where $V$ being function of the black hole radius $r_+$.
-In \cite{Kastor:2009wy} was proposed that the thermodynamics pressure is associated with the cosmological constant, $P\sim -\Lambda$.
+In \cite{Kastor:2009wy} for four dimensions was proposed that the thermodynamics pressure satisfies $P\sim -\Lambda$ with $\Lambda$ the cosmological constant.
 See \cite{Mann:2015luq,Cvetic:2018dqf} for different discussions on this.
-Moreover, in \cite{Johnson:2014yja} was established that since forming a four dimensional black hole, roughly speaking, requires cutting off a region of volume $V= (4/3) \pi r_{+}^3$ of the space, which has a cost of a $-\rho V= P V$ energy, therefore the mass parameter must be given by $M = U- \rho V = U+PV = H$, with $U$ the internal energy.

-The introduction of the $P$ as new thermodynamic variable determines what is called an extended phase.
-Remarkably, this framework had provided a plethora of results during the last years.
-The first law of thermodynamics in the extended phase space was derived in \cite{Kastor:2010gq} for Lovelock gravity considering the variations of the coupling constants.
-In reference \cite{Kubiznak:2012wp} was shown that the some charged black holes exhibit a $P-V$ critical behavior where the small/large black hole phase transitions are analogus to the liquid/gas phase transitions in a Van der Waals fluid.
+The introduction of a pressure $P$ as a new thermodynamic variable in black hole thermodynamics determines what is called an extended phase space.
+However, as occurred with the standard BH thermodynamics, this is a broad name that includes many different derivations, as mentioned above.
+Because of that, many interesting results of these improved thermodynamics have been obtained during the last decade.
+In reference \cite{Kubiznak:2012wp} was shown that the some charged black holes exhibit a $P-V$ critical behavior where the small/large black hole phase transitions are analogous to the liquid/gas phase transitions in a Van der Waals fluid.
 Regarding this, in \cite{Kubiznak:2016qmn} the Hawking Page phase transition was restudied.
 In \cite{Frassino:2014pha} the Van der Waals behaviour, re-entrant phase transitions, and tricritical points were tested.
-Other examples of $P-V$ critical behavior were discussed in \cite{Hendi:2018sbe,Hennigar:2015esa,Hennigar:2016ekz,Mbarek:2018bau,Hendi:2017fxp}.
-In \cite{Johnson:2014yja} the analogy of a black hole with a {\it heat engine} is discussed.
-The study of the Joule Thompson effect in a black hole can be found in \cite{Okcu:2016tgt}.
-Other applications of the thermodynamics in an extended phase space can be found in \cite{Kubiznak:2019yiu,Mir:2019ecg,Mann:2015luq}.
+Other examples of $P-V$ critical behavior were discussed in \cite{Hendi:2018sbe,Hendi:2017fxp,Zou:2013owa,Zou:2014mha,Zou:2017juz,Zou:2016sab}.